In the brain, sex addiction looks the same as drug addiction

 The study looked at brain activity in 19 male patients affected by sex addiction and compared them with the same number of volunteers.
 The patients had started watching pornography at earlier ages and in higher proportions than the volunteers.

-“In many ways, they show similarities in their behavior to patients with drug addictions.
+“In many ways, they show similarities in their behaviour to patients with drug addictions.
 We wanted to see if these similarities were reflected in brain activity, too.”

 The study participants were shown a series of short videos featuring either sexually explicit content or sports.
 Their brain activity was monitored using functional magnetic resonance imaging (fMRI), which uses a blood oxygen level dependent (BOLD) signal to measure brain activity.